josemmarneca/ManagementUsersLdap/README.md

 ### Development

-If you want import the jar from your project
+If you want import the jar from your project and use service to get, create, update, delete, login in ldap

-you only need to extends class usex and add more attributes.
+you only need to extends class com.dxnet.ldap.database.entities.Usex and add to your class, more public attributes.

-And user services
+After that you can use com.dxnet.ldap.services.LdapServiceImpl with your class